matfantinel/fantinel.dev/cms/articles/2022-08-01-review-elden-ring.md

 ## The Game

 A few minutes into the game and you're presented with its selling point: you open a door and you're now free to explore an entire world, full of mysteries and dangers.
-Right in front of you is a boss that @@@will totally destroy you@@@ if you try to beat it, and it's an important lesson of what to expect in the game: you need to be prepared.
+Right in front of you is a boss that @@will totally destroy you@@ if you try to beat it, and it's an important lesson of what to expect in the game: you need to be prepared.
 You circle around that boss and make a note on the map to come back to it later.
 Then you proceed into a forest and find some soldiers that you can defeat.
 You're not sure why you're fighting them or why they wanna kill you, but it's fun, so you do it.
 Then you find an entire camp full of them, including one with a more menacing armor, a big shield and a spear.
 You try to face it and it kills you <i>once.
 Twice.
 Three times</i>.
 You get really close to beating it, your hands start sweating with anticipation, and you finally do it!
 Metaphorical tears of joy roll down your face and you feel really good about what you just accomplished.
 Then you realize that was just a regular enemy, that will respawn every time you rest. <b>There's so much more to uncover.</b>

 That's the main hook of all games in the "Soulsborne" series, and it works really well.
 It uses frustration to build up an extremely satisfying reward when you win.
 Elden Ring did not change that, instead it mixed that feeling with an open world that gives you more ways to cool down between tough fights, or multiple ways to get stronger to prepare.
 It took me over 30 hours to have my character strong enough to tackle that boss right after the first door of the game.
 That was like 1/3 of my play time, and it was probably the best part of it.
 Every discovery was something brand new, and many encounters provided a fair challenge.